vinodkd/sid/readme.md

 Samples
 -------
-* Sid's own sid spec is available at the root.
-The source is sid-vxx.sid and the output is sid-vxx.html
+* Sid's own sid spec is available in the `dogfood` folder.
+The source is sid-vxx.arch and the output is sid-vxx.html
    * note: the source file has more information than the display processes currently.
 That's the big open todo
 * There are more samples in /test